-It’s the perfect match up with the type of holiday they’re trying to market, a perfect match to the personalised client itinerary they’re trying to sell, and a way to potentially put your brand in the running to form part of new product development.
+It’s the perfect match up with the type of holiday they’re trying to sell, a perfect match to the personalised client itinerary they’re trying to sell, and a way to potentially put your brand in the running to become part of new product development.

-It’s the missing link you offer them to effect efficient content management through easy access – a way to ultimately support smarter business decisions that require less time and effort to make.
+It’s the missing link you offer them to effect efficient content management through easy access – a way to ultimately support smarter business decisions made with less time and effort needed.

 Targeted content on digital tap

 Might I suggest that digital is the information substitute for traditional site inspections?
 When you create intelligence around your content including the various classifications, the easiest and most convenient format to provide quick access must be online.
 For one thing, if it’s centralised it’s easier for you or anyone in your organisation to edit and update.
 Changes are instantaneous and immediately visible wherever anyone else accesses it.
 Offering a special to folks attending a local festival in your area in 3 months’ time?
 Easy to find and easy to use, make it easy to select and sell.
 No need to create a brand new fact sheet for that purpose to email out to everyone you think might want to know.
 Then what about those operators that have never used your brand before?

 If the information is centralised and in a format that can be accessed online, directly from the tours consultant’s computer while they work, you empower your re-sellers with a super efficient content value add.
 Your flagged classifications and defined features are what facilitate a targeted search and find function for them to drop the corresponding products directly into their itineraries.
 Think of it as offering the trade a virtual but comprehensive educational on the nature of your products in a way that helps them make sense of the disparate mass information that exists in the online travel content space.